acf-quizbowl/acf-quizbowl.github.io/guidelines/hosting-guidelines.md

 <tr>
 <td>2 weeks before tournament</td>
 <td>Deadline to contact Site Coordinator to provide trophies for site<br/>
-Deadline to contact Site Coordinator if site will opt out of Undergraduate or Division II trophies<br/>
+Deadline to contact Site Coordinator to opt out of Undergraduate or Division II trophies<br/>
 ACF notifies hosts of which schools’ packets used in set</td>
 </tr>
 <tr>